-A routine inspection conducted recently by the USEPA found structural deterioration and areas of low water flow in our 'Clear Well' tank at the treatment plant.
-The 'Clear Well' supports the final stage of water treatment
+A routine inspection, conducted in 2022 by the USEPA, found structural deterioration and areas of low water flow in our finished water storage tank, called the clearwell, at the treatment plant.
+The clearwell supports the final stage of water treatment.